 Migrant workers often send their paychecks home to their families using remittance transfers.
 It’s a simple transaction that is not only convenient but fast.
-Wives, husbands, parents, and children don’t have to wait weeks, or even months for their loved ones to return.
+Spouses, parents, and children don’t have to wait weeks, or even months for their loved ones to return.
 They can have near instant access to the money they need to buy food, pay bills, and get medical care.

 If you’re looking for reliable ways to make international money transfers to your family back home, here’s everything you need to know about remittance transfers.

 A remittance transfer provider is a company that regularly sends money from its customers to businesses and people in other countries.
 These are banks, credit unions, or financial service institutions that complete more than 100 remittance transfers per year.

 Although the regulations will change from country to country, here are some things you can expect from your remittance transfer provider: